alferov/get-github-url/readme.md

 # get-github-url

-> Get full GitHub URL (https or ssh) based on incomplete URL or user/repo path
+> Get a full GitHub URL (https or ssh) based on an incomplete URL or a user/repo path

 ## Installation
 ```